OcelotBabou/Quartz/content/2-The World/Regions/Locations/Neodoulas.md

 ---
-title: Example Title
+title: Neodoulas
 draft: false
 tags:
+  - Location
+  - EasternSiarMorrin
+  - Kingdom
+  - ShatteredKingdoms
 ---
 *[knee-oh-doo-luhs]*

 ### 1. **Overview**

-Neodoulas, the youngest of the Shattered Kingdoms, broke away from Doulas under the leadership of its ambitious ruling class, who seized the majority of the region's resources and military power.
-Situated in the far west, Neodoulas has established strong ties with Thapsos and Fort Logos, serving as a critical gateway for trade between these regions and the rest of the Shattered Kingdoms.
-Additionally, Neodoulas has carved a lucrative niche by capturing "recruits" from neighboring territories and selling them into service at Fort Logos, a practice that has made the region exceedingly wealthy
+Neodoulas, the youngest of the Shattered Kingdoms, broke away from [[Doulas]] under the leadership of its ambitious ruling class, who seized the majority of the region's resources and military power.
+Situated in the far west, Neodoulas has established strong ties with [[Thapsos]] and [[Fort Logos]], serving as a critical gateway for trade between these regions and the rest of the Shattered Kingdoms.
+Additionally, Neodoulas has carved a lucrative niche by capturing 'recruits' from neighboring territories and selling them into service at Fort Logos, a practice that has made the region exceedingly wealthy

 ### 2. **Geography**

-Situated on the highlands between the Ridgeback Mountains and the Protoramus Range, Neodoulas boasts the highest average elevation of any region in Siar'Morrin.
+Situated on the highlands between the [[Ridgeback Mountains]] and the [[Protoramus Range]], Neodoulas boasts the highest average elevation of any region in Siar'Morrin.
 Its lofty position exposes it to harsh winters, fierce winds, and rugged terrain, creating an environment of steep slopes and dramatic vistas.
-To the west, the land narrows between the mountain ranges before plunging sharply into the Pilliga Plains, overlooking Thapsos, far below.
+To the west, the land narrows between the mountain ranges before plunging sharply into the [[Pilliga]] Plains, overlooking Thapsos, far below.
 The path descending into Thapsos is treacherously steep and winding, making it both a natural barrier and a critical route for trade and movement.
 In contrast, the eastern lands of Neodoulas gradually slope downward, merging into the broader terrain that gently transitions toward the Serenith Basin.

 These eastern edges are dominated by farmland worked by 'recruits' deemed unsuitable for Fort Logos.
 These farms are critical to supporting the upper classes of the region, ensuring a steady supply of resources and luxuries despite the harshness of the land.
-To the south, the kingdom's border is defined by the sprawling Dusk Forest, a wild and untamed expanse riddled with creatures and races that most Neodoulasians view as nuisances or threats.
+To the south, the kingdom's border is defined by the sprawling [[Dusk Forest]], a wild and untamed expanse riddled with creatures and races that most Neodoulasians view as nuisances or threats.
 Many in Neodoulas see the Dusk Forest as a waste of valuable land, longing for it to be cleared and brought under control, but its dense terrain and dangerous inhabitants make such ambitions a daunting challenge.

 ### 3. **History**

 Neodoulas' history is brief yet marked by its rapid ascent to prominence.
 Breaking away from the stagnation and inefficiency of Doulas, Neodoulas quickly established itself as a thriving and resourceful region, leveraging the wealth and military might it claimed during the separation.
 While some neighbouring regions harbor resentment towards Neodoulas for its aggressive tactics and perceived opportunism, many within the kingdom view their success as a testament to their ingenuity, resilience, and ability to adapt in a world fraught with challenges.

-Relations with Mesoyi have been complex since the separation.
+Relations with [[Mesoyi]] have been complex since the separation.
 In its early years, Neodoulas frequently ventured into Mesoyi’s lands, justifying their actions as necessary 'explorations' to secure supplies and 'recruit' its people to serve the vital needs of Fort Logos.
 Over time, however, Neodoulas recognized the strategic value of a stable neighbour.
 Negotiations led to a mutual arrangement: Mesoyi would provide surplus food supplies, while Neodoulas would seek recruits elsewhere.

 As for its former rulers in Doulas, the relationship remains deeply fractured.
 Neodoulas still carries the wounds of what it perceives as years of oppression and mismanagement under Doulas' failing rule.
 'Explorations' into Doulas remain common, officially justified as efforts to enforce dominance and secure the recruits needed to meet Neodoulas' obligations to Fort Logos.
 While these incursions are viewed as a necessity within Neodoulas, Doulas has branded them as unprovoked raids, using propaganda to paint Neodoulas as a ruthless aggressor.
 This narrative has stoked tensions, not just between the two regions but across the Shattered Kingdoms.